Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

 ```

 Can be left as is, but in production case, it should be set to false (which will send ProcessNotificationMessage upon receiving ContractRequestMessage, which will disable automatic acceptance of contract agreement.
-User can also modify code in DataApp, to externalize decision for accepting or declining contract offers.
+User can also modify code in DataApp SFTP, to externalize decision for accepting or declining contract offers.

 ## CheckSum verification <a name="checksumverification"></a>

- DataApp will calculate checksum, using CRC32 algorithm, and compare calculated checksum with the one from ArtifactResponseMessage.
+ DataApp SFTP will calculate checksum, using CRC32 algorithm, and compare calculated checksum with the one from ArtifactResponseMessage.
-If received self-description from provider has a checkSum value, DataApp will verify that value with the current checkSum value in Artifact Response Message.
+If received self-description from provider has a checkSum value, DataApp SFTP will verify that value with the current checkSum value in Artifact Response Message.

 If the values are identical, payload will be consumed, if not, the rejection message will be thrown informing the user that file integrity has been broken.

-If that requested element doesn't have a checksum in the self-description, DataApp will skip the verification even if turned on.
+If that requested element doesn't have a checksum in the self-description, DataApp SFTP will skip the verification even if turned on.

 CheckSum verification can be configured in the following properties